 A properly installed and secured child restraint system can help reduce the chance or severity of personal injury to a child in an accident or during a sudden maneuver.
 Children may have a greater chance of being injured in an accident if they are seated in a child restraint system which is not properly secured.
-Children are always safer in the rear seats (behind the cab area).

 A child restraint system is designed to be secured in a vehicle seat by a lap belt or the lap belt portion of a lap-shoulder belt.